learnk8s/learnk8s.io/src/bsk201909/secrets.md

 Once you have the public key, you can encrypt all your secrets.

-Storing the public key and the secrets in the repository are safe, even if the repo is public, as the public key is used only for encryption.
+**Storing the public key and the secrets in the repository are safe**, even if the repo is public, as the public key is used only for encryption.

 The mechanism described above is usually called asymmetric encryption.

-If you're interested in learning more about it, you can do so here.
+If you're interested in learning more about it, [you can do so here](https://en.wikipedia.org/wiki/Public-key_cryptography).

 Assuming you have a secret in JSON format like this: